 Prior to 1957 there was no fire station in the State of Tripura.
 In 1957 the first Fire Station was started at Agartala in a garage of the then Superintendent of Police, Tripura with twenty-one personnel in the rank of ranks of Station Officers, Sub-officers, Leading firemen, Driver, Firemen and Mechanic-cum-Fitter, on transfer from Police.
 West Bengal Fire Service trained these personnel in Calcutta.
 Tripura Fire Service started functioning as an independent department from 1959 but the Superintendent of Police; Tripura continued to function as the ex-officio Director of Fire Service, Tripura.
 The government adopted the West Bengal Fire Service Act, in 1961 which is in force still for Tripura Fire Service.

-Having started with one fire station in 1957, the Tripura Fire Service department has travelled a long way to come to the present position of thirty-five fire stations, with more fire stations in the offing.
-The government has decided to open more 27 new fire stations in the state in next 3 years.
+Having started with one fire station in 1957, the Tripura Fire Service department has travelled a long way to come to the present position of 48 fire stations, with more fire stations in the offing.

 - Joint Director – (IPS Officer).

 - Maintenance Superintendent – Departmental Officer.